 International holidays may impact your package’s arrival time.
 National Holidays observed by Canada Post are:

 Closures also occur on provincial and territorial holidays.
 Canada Post has a complete list online.

 Certain shipping boxes, envelopes, like those for flat rate shipping, can be obtained free of charge from any of these three carriers in store or online.
 You can also get free labels for your thermal printer from UPS and FedEx.
 If you order online, you’ll need an account and you will may have to pay shipping and handling fees.
 See our page on getting shipping discounts for more ways to save money.

 When preparing your item for shipment to Canada, ensure the box you choose is strong enough to support the contents.
 Larger boxes will have higher shipping charges, so try to find the best fitting box for your item.

 Use cushioning material such as bubble wrap, packing peanuts, or tissue paper to protect your item.
 Use proper shipping take to secure seal the package.

 FedEx and UPS provide packing services in store at an additional cost.

-For retailers that don’t ship to Canada, websites such as MyUS.com specialize in international shipping of US products.
+For retailers that don’t ship to Canada, there are services such as US Global Mail which allows you to have a US address.
+They will then forward your mail or packages to your Canadian or other international adddress.
+Another service is MyUS.com which specialize in international shipping of US products.
 MyUS offers several membership options with varying benefits, including shipping discounts and US sales tax-free shopping.
 They process your purchases and assess duties and taxes that you will be charged for.